enginmanap/limonEngine-docs/docs/UsingTheEditor.rst

 Limon Engine uses a custom forward renderer with full dynamic light calculation.
 Since these calculations are resource hungry, keeping the number of lights low is an important optimization.
 Limit for any given frame can be set using options.
 To make usage easier, only 1 directional light is allowed, and if it is set, that light is never disabled (assumed Moon/Sun).
 1 directional +  (limit - 1) point lights may be active at any given time.
 Engine itself decides which ones to activate and deactivate using player position, so adding any number of  point lights is allowed.

+Which point lights are active is decided by each light's **Radius** - a light is only considered while the player can see the sphere it reaches.
+A new point light starts at radius 20; a smaller radius is cheaper to cull and gives sharper shadows, since the radius is also the shadow map's depth range.
+Everything else about a light is edited after it is added, from the object editor - see :ref:`Light Object Settings`.

 Adding GUI Elements
 ___________________